“The greatest wisdom that exists is knowing oneself”.

 How can we use photography to get to know ourselves?

 In multiple ways, as many as potential have the look and expression.
-I tell you some of them:
+I will share with you some of them:

 - When we take photographs, our images work on the look and the creation itself.
-We choose what we see and what not, what is within our frame ad what is outside, where we focus.
+We choose what we see and what we do not, what is within our frame and what is outside, as well as where we focus.

-- We make many decissions when we decide to show an image, place, space, shape, type of camera, editing, selection, printing,… and these are the decissions that define us.
+- We make many decisions when we decide to show an image, place, space, shape, type of camera, editing, selection, and printing but also these are the decisions that define us.
 The analysis of the work will allow us to discover those blind spaces that we have never looked at.

-- Through the photographic projection we can be aware that image offers a lot of personal information; because image, like poetry, allows the intellect to be disarmed and the unconscious and emotion to be rescued.
+- Through the photographic projection we can be aware that image offers a lot of personal information; because images, like poetry, allow the intellect to be disarmed and the unconscious and emotion to be rescued.
 It allows a “realization” of who, where and how I am.
 Just ask.
 To contemplate an image is to contemplate ourselves.

-Look the picture.
-Ask to it.
-Are you?
+Look at the image.
+Ask it.
+Is that you?

 Self-portrait Claude Cahun

-- Images are the history of our bodies, our lives, our hobbies, experiences and projects.
-In this way, the self-portrait will capture my costums, emotions and my autenticity.
-The self-portrait can also be divided and build body itineraries, spaces of secrets and fears to be looked at head on.
+- Images are the history of our bodies, lives, hobbies, experiences and projects.
+This way, the self-portrait will capture my customs, emotions and my authenticity.
+The self-portrait can also be divided and build body itineraries, spaces of secrets and fears to be looked at head-on.
 As the psychoanalyst Jean-Michel Ribettes says “Each self-portrait becomes the portrait of the one who observes it”.

 Photograph of a private collection family album

-- There are great artists who have worked on ways of knowing oneself through the image.
+- Some great artists have worked on ways of knowing oneself through the image.
 Not only from a therapeutic process, but from a personal enrichment process, Jo Spence knew it well.
-This is where it make sense to start a personal, own, authentic project that really talks about me.
+This is where it makes sense to start a personal, own, authentic project that truly talks about me.

 Why use photography as a tool for self-knowledge?

-✻ To take a revealing journey about insecurities and fears, but algo memories and the best o f oneself.
+- To take a revealing journey about insecurities and fears, but also memories and the best of oneself.

-✻ To learn to be and focus a purpose.
+- To learn to be and to focus on a purpose.

-I hope you continue to investigate about photography and self-knowledge.
-We don’t stop doing it, it’s our project.
-So I invite you to know the following training:
+I hope you continue to investigate photography and self-knowledge.
+We never stop doing it; it’s our project.
+So I invite you to know the following training: Photography to get to Know Yourself.
+A Photography-Based Online Workshop on Self-Discovery and Self-Knowledge.